Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/DEVLOG-Astrid.md

 ### 2025-05-28 - Finished proposal/readme and started work on presentation

 Today, Ivy and I worked together on finalizing PROPOSAL.md and README.md.
 We also created a file for PRESENTATION.md and intend to start work on it.

+### 2025-05-29 - Worked more on presentation

+We worked more on brainstorming for presentation.
+We fleshed out some ideas for improvements of sha256, and we also started researching some weaknesses.
+We made some good progress, although more research is needed.